How Your Credit Score Affects Car Insurance Rates & What to Do

 Credit Can Outweigh a Clean Driving Record

 In some cases, a driver with poor credit but no accidents pays more than a driver with good credit and a recent DUI.
-This is one of the most criticized aspects of credit-based insurance scoring.
+This is one of the most criticized aspects of credit-based insurance scoring, and a key reason multiple states are pursuing new legislation in 2026.

 Farmers logo